 Days 10 & 11.
 Yosemite National Park.
 Two full days to enjoy Yosemite National Park.
-The plunging waterfalls of Yosemite Valley, the towering giant Sequoia trees of Mariposa Grove, the stunning scenery of the alpine meadows, the sheer granite face of El Capitan and the amzing views from Glacier Point, Yosemite National Park is a highlight of any tour of northern California.
+The plunging waterfalls of Yosemite Valley, the towering giant Sequoia trees, the stunning scenery of the alpine meadows, the sheer granite face of El Capitan and the amazing views from Glacier Point, Yosemite National Park is a highlight of any tour of northern California.

 Day 12.
 Yosemite National Park to Monterey (approx. 200 miles).
 Descending from the Sierra Nevada Mountains, your journey today takes you across California’s fertile Central Valley the ‘nation’s fruit basket’; through the Coastal hills and into the Monterey County Wine Region.
 Enjoy the small towns and wineries before arriving at your destination today – Monterey!

 Your base for the next three nights in Monterey – the Pacific Hotel – click here for details.